-The LIOB recommends the following actions to be taken by the Commission:
+Both Pat and I recommend the following The LIOB recommends the following actions to be taken by the Commission:

-- Support Cash Flow of Contractors: The LIOB requests the IOUs to work with their contractors to determine if contractor advances to ensure the financial stability of the program services delivery would assist financial stability for both the service provider network and the program.
-Qualified contractor advances will be state law effective January 1, 2024. - Fund a Prevailing Wage: The LIOB requests the IOUs to implement adequate contractor compensation margins that ensures worker retention, program sustainability and a competitive wages. - Streamline Procurement: The LIOB requests the CPUC to direct the IOUs to reexamine all bulk purchasing activities of appliance programs and equipment with the intent of not overburdening contractors with added expenses that increase the administrative overhead to service implementers.
+- Support Cash Flow of Contractors: The LIOB requests the IOUs to work with their contractors to determine if cContractor advances to ensure the financial stability of the program services delivery would assist financial stability for both the service provider network and the program. ; this Qualified contractor advances will be state law effective January 1, 2024. - Fund a Prevailing Wage: The LIOB requests the IOUs to implement aAdequate contractor compensation margins that ensures that those advances are fully paid back thus providing for an adequately compensated labor force while sustaining a stable healthy contractor networkworker retention, program sustainability and a competitive wages.; - Streamline Procurement: Where this activity does not exist require The LIOB requests the CPUC to direct the IOUs to reexamine all -bulk purchasing activities of all -appliance programs and equipment with the intent of that -enhance cost savings and better leverage purchasing volumenot overburdening contractors with added expenses that increase the administrative overhead to service implementers.;

-- Fund Workforce Development: The LIOB requests the IOUs to provide adequate contractor compensation for workforce, education, and training costs for the development of a skilled workforce that meets the demands of an evolving ESA program. - Independent Study Actual Costs: The LIOB asks the CPUC to order an independent (not IOU administered) ESA market rate study to provide data on fair compensation and the true costs of program fulfillment. - Compliance with 2790: The LIOB asks the CPUC to direct ALL IOUs to deliver all feasible measures consistent with the Public Utilities Code 2790.
+- Fund Workforce Development: The LIOB requests the IOUs to provideDedicated adequate contractor compensation for workforce, education, and training costs for developingthe development of a skilled workforce that meets the demands of an evolving ESA program. - The LIOB requests the CPUC inform the IOUs that cContractors should not be directed/obligated to participate in statewide programs that have zero financial valueoperate at a loss to implement and function as a loss byto already burdened service providers. - Independent Study Actual Costs: The LIOB asks the CPUC toshould order an independent (nont ESAIOU administered) ESA market rate study to provide data on fair compensation and the true costs of program fulfillment. - Compliance with 2790: The LIOB asks the CPUC to direct ALL IOUs to deliver all feasible measures consistent with the Public Utilities Code 2790.
 The administration of ESA services across all service areas must ensure all income qualified customers seeking ESA services are treated equitably and receive all feasible measures. - Weatherization Measures: The LIOB further asks the CPUC to direct the IOUs to perform all feasible measures to include "weatherization measures" consistent with PUC Code 2790.
 These measures include:

-Attic insulation, caulking, weather stripping, low-flow shower heads, door and building envelope repairs to reduce air infiltration, and water heater blankets.
+Attic insulation, caulking, weatherstrippingweather stripping, low-flow shower heads, door and building envelope repairs to reduce air infiltration, and water heater blankets.
 The LIOB understands that some of the IOUs are delivering all feasible measures to include some, if not all weatherization services, however, that is not the case with Southern California Gas (SCG).
 The LIOB asks the CPUC to direct SCG to deliver all feasible measures (to include air infiltration and weatherization) to their eligible low-income customers.

-• Budget Flexibility for Better Outcomes: The LIOB would request that the CPUC extend ESA budget flexibility to the ESA Main portion of the program for the entire program portfolio.
+Budget Flexibility for Better Outcomes: The LIOB would request that the CPUC extend ESA budget flexibility to the ESA Main portion of the program for the entire program portfolio.
 Current budgets should be maintained, but intelligent strategic portfolio budgeting will allow the IOUs to avoid Q4 year decisions primarily for the primary purpose of accommodating deadlines.
 This Q4 practice may create unforeseen impacts in subsequent fiscal years.